edistyping/priceisart-frontend/README.md

 	- DAU * all that
 	=> Daily Average Users: 1 Million
 	=> On Average 5 games a day

+	// can't upvote same comments more than 3 times in a 60 mins

 3. Lazy loading for picture